yashodgayashan/open-choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 #### When to Use Each Approach

 **Use Git References when:**
-- Working with GitOps workflows (ArgoCD, Flux)
+- Working with GitOps workflows (ArgoCD, Flux, etc.)
 - You want clean, readable git diffs for promotion reviews (Release is only ~2-5 KB)
 - You want traceability to exact git commits
 - ComponentTypeDefinitions/Addons are reused across multiple components